 Return on Investment (ROI)

-The ROI of Samosa Singh franchise is very appealing in relation to other food franchise business opportunities where majority of the outlets start making positive returns within 18-24 months of operations.
-When the business is under steady-state operations, the franchisees are likely to get 25-35 percent of returns on their total investment based on an average measure of performance.
+The ROI of the Samosa Singh franchise is very appealing compared to other food franchise business opportunities, with the majority of outlets achieving positive returns within 18-24 months of operations.
+When the business is operating in a steady state, franchisees are likely to receive returns of 25-35 per cent on their total investment, based on an average performance measure.

-The factors affecting ROI are the choice of location, efficiency of operations, local marketing performance, and maintaining the brand standards.
-High footfall prime locations are the ones that would usually have an earlier ROI realization but smaller towns may not give the ROI as quickly but they are more sustainable in the long term because of the reduced competition and operation expenses.
+The factors affecting ROI are the choice of location, operational efficiency, local marketing performance, and brand standards.
+Prime high-footfall locations usually deliver earlier ROI, but smaller towns may not realise it as quickly; they are more sustainable in the long term because of reduced competition and lower operational expenses.

 Ideal Locations & Space Criteria

-The major space requirements are sufficient ventilation facilities to be used during the cooking process, enough storage facilities to manage the inventories or stocks, sitting arrangements of customers which must be in line with the local authorities, and kitchen designs which must encompass effective preparation of food and delivery of food services.
-The brand offers comprehensive space planning advice to maximize layouts to allow maximum operational efficiency.
+The major space requirements are sufficient ventilation facilities for use during the cooking process, adequate storage facilities to manage inventories or stocks, seating arrangements for customers that must be in line with local authorities, and kitchen designs that must encompass effective food preparation and delivery.
+The brand offers comprehensive space-planning advice to maximise layouts and achieve maximum operational efficiency.

 Street visibility locations on the ground floor work better than upper floors, but locations in a food court are an exception as foot traffic is concentrated.
 The height of the ceiling, the electrical load limit and plumbing systems should be as per the commercial cooking standards and local regulations to ensure a smooth running